 top of page

-• Writer's pictureBrian McKinnon
+Writer's pictureBrian McKinnon

 Ultimate Litter Box Solution

 My wife and I love our cats, but their litter box takes up so much space.
 Despite getting the fancy litterbox (that does help with the smell immensely), the cats seem to get litter everywhere and do leave a lingering odor after "nuclear poops."
 With a baby on the way and an ever exploring toddler, we needed to make room for a new nursery, decrease the litter mess and smell, and keep the litter box out of reach.
 We decided to make them their own enclosure out in the garage they could get to while still being able to open and close the garage door without a cat escaping.
+If you don't want to put the litter box into your garage, you can use this overall design to hide a litter box indoors too!

 Materials: